-Established in 2016, the Australia-Vietnam Young Leadership Dialogue (or AVYLD) is an initiative that gathers up to 30 young Australians and Vietnamese leaders of potential and significant impact for the next 10 to 15 years.
-The program will take place in Sydney in the first year and over four days.
+Established in 2016, the Australia-Vietnam Young Leadership Dialogue (or AVYLD) is an initiative that gathers up to 20 young Australians and Vietnamese leaders of potential and significant impact for the next 10 to 15 years.
+The program will take place in Vietnam over four and a half days.
 The curated program can be view here.

 The mission of the dialogue is to facilitate a deeper understanding and collaboration between Australian and Vietnamese young leaders to enhance the economic, social and cultural prosperity of Australia and Vietnam.
 The dialogue also aims to accelerate and amplify the impact of the delegate’s contribution to to their nations by introducing them to influential speakers, inspiring peers and supportive mentors.

 The young leaders are chosen from diverse sectors including, but not limited to the arts, business, education, policy and non-for-profit sectors.

 In order to be short-listed for a delegate position, applicants must successfully complete the following: